rlsroa-coder/9berylliumcs3/Quarter 1/classRelationships.md

 ## Associtaion
 #### Relationship: Garage manages vehicles
 Elaboration: A garage's utmost purpose is to store or in other words manage the vehicle.
 So a manages "HAS-A" relationship is present.
-The garage
+The garage object doesn't just describe vehicles, it actually keeps a working list of the real vehicle objects parked in it.
+This lets the garage report on, count, and summarize the vehicles it holds any time by going straight to the source objects.

+## Multiplicity
+#### Multiplicity: 1 : 1, 1**: 1, etc.
+Exposition: One garage can hold zero, one, or many vehicles depending on how many are currently parked there, so the many side has to allow for zero.
+An empty garage is still a valid garage btw up through its capacity.
+A vehicle, in this simple design, belongs to one garage at a time, which is why the garage side relationship is fixed to 1.

+## UML Class Diagram
+- p